HEALTH AND SOCIAL ADVANCED LEVEL 3 (TRIPLE)

 EXAMINATION AND ASSESSMENT

-Four of the twelve units will be externally assessed by Edexcel, the awarding body, by means of examinations throughout the course.
+Four of the thirteen units will be externally assessed by Edexcel, the awarding body, by means of examinations throughout the course.
 The other eight units will be internally assessed either in the form of a report, which will be based on a relevant work-related context, in the care sector, or a research project after work experience.

 Units 1-2: Written exam set and marked by Edexcel.